 In 2014 we completed pre-feasibility investigations into addressing constraints in key areas of the Basin, download a fact sheet that explains the current status of that work and what will happen in 2015.

 As part of implementing the Basin Plan, we are investigating ways to get better environmental results for wetlands and rivers through addressing constraints while avoiding, managing or mitigating impacts to local communities and industries.
 The Constraints Management Strategy (CMS) was developed during 2013 through technical assessments and in consultation with local communities and industries.
 It identifies areas where changing constraints would provide the best environmental gains.

 The changes being investigated are modest and aim to increase the frequency of some of the small to medium flow events that are already occurring.

-An important principle of the Strategy is that any solutions to overcome constraints will recognise and respect the property rights of land holders and will not create any new risks to reliability of entitlements.
+An important principle of the CMS is that any solutions to overcome constraints will recognise and respect the property rights of land holders and will not create any new risks to the reliability of water entitlements.

 During 2014 we completed the prefeasibility phase of the CMS and provided the first CMS annual progress report to ministers.
 The annual report provides the background and detail of the MDBA's key findings and recommendations to governments about which constraints measures should progress to the next phase for further investigation.
 It includes the results of the work done in key focus areas, the progress that has been made in prioritising the operational and management constraints, and the analysis and prioritisation of constraints.

 In each key focus area identified in the CMS, the MDBA:

 Further information about the MDBA's prefeasibility analyses is provided in three technical reports:

 The information gathered with Basin communities is being developed into reports for each key area, called Reach reports.
 Learn more about the Reach reports.